 Anyone can experience neuromuscular problems usually known as TMJ pain.
 Typically, those who were born with poor jaw position or improper bite (malocclusion) begin to experience problems in their teen years.
 Others who have had a history of teeth grinding may begin to have symptoms in their mid-40s or even earlier.
 Problems that can be addressed with neuromuscular dentistry include broken or missing teeth, as well as old, decaying dentistry, and TMJ pain.
 When there is an imbalance in the muscles that open and close the jaw and/or bite then tension is created causing pain.

 Full Mouth Restoration is the complete restoration of each and every tooth to an optimal shade, length, shape, and position.
 This technique involves a preliminary information-gathering visit.
 Incredible Smiles uses special computer diagnostics and neuromuscular methods to relax the jaw muscles.
 Once we know where the muscles and jaw are most comfortable, this information is used to make an orthotic that supports the comfortable position.
-Once comfort is established with the orthotic, the next visit is called the preparation.
-At this four-hour visit, she removes old dentistry and prepares each tooth.
+Once comfort is established, we remove old dentistry and prepare each tooth.
 Guests leave the office with temporary restorations that position the occlusion optimally.
-Three to four weeks later, our dentists removes the temporaries and permanently “seats” each restoration.
+Three to four weeks later, we remove the temporaries and permanently “seat” each restoration.